musevlt/mpdaf/doc/image.rst

   In [5]: ima3.plot(colorbar='v')

-The `rotate <mpdaf.obj.Image.rotate>` method interpolates the image onto a rotated coordinate grid.
+The `~mpdaf.obj.Image.rotate` method interpolates the image onto a rotated coordinate grid.

-The `resample <mpdaf.obj.Image.resample>` method also interpolates the image onto a new grid, but before doing this it applies a decimation filter to remove high spatial frequencies that would otherwise be undersampled by the pixel spacing.
+The `~mpdaf.obj.Image.resample` method also interpolates the image onto a new grid, but before doing this it applies a decimation filter to remove high spatial frequencies that would otherwise be undersampled by the pixel spacing.